 Did you know the library has a helpful tool to find different types of study environments?
 Consider these questions before committing to a study location:

 - Can you really stay focused in your dorm room or house when studying?

 - How can you manage distractions within your home?
 Are there certain rooms that are quieter than others?
 WHich areas of your home have the most foot traffic?

 - What’s better: a group setting or working alone?

 - What’s better: the library or a cozy spot in a coffee shop?

 - Try background sound.
-Play white noise on your computer, like rainymood or simplynoise.
+Play white noise on your computer, like rainymood, coffitivity, or simplynoise.
 Run a fan or play quiet music.

 Take charge of technology distractions

-- Limit or bar yourself from unnecessary technology use during set times, and ask a friend to hold you accountable to this!
+Limit or bar yourself from unnecessary technology use during study and class times.
+This is another thing you can ask a friend to hold you accountable to!

-- Leave your smartphone, laptop, etc. either at home or with a friend while studying.
+- Leave your smartphone, laptop, etc. at home, in another room, or with a friend while studying.